algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 #### DOS

-DOSBox is just a DOS emulator but the real proof of the software working in a DOS environment would be to test .
+DOSBox is just a DOS emulator but the real proof of the software working would be to test it in a DOS environment  .
 DOS is an acronym for Disk Operating System.
 It is a non-graphical command line operating system developed by Microsoft for IBM compatible computers.

 #### x86 CPU

-With this project, we want to port our game to an environment as close as possible to the original.
-That's why, rather than using a modern CPU architecture and a modern environment, we'll be using DOS and an x86 CPU.
-The x86 architecture has been introduced in 1978 with the release of the Intel 8086 microprocessor.
+DOS

 ## 3. Test strategy